Body Tag

 All code for structuring your HTML page is placed within the opening and closing body tags.

-When building web pages for w3c compliance today, these attributes should be assigned using CSS (Style Sheets).
+Today, when building web pages, these attributes should be assigned using CSS (Cascading Style Sheets).

 Setting Link Colors with Style Sheets